 The Aquinas-Leibniz Paradox and the doGmatic Dictator

 I find it interesting, according to Aquinas, that incipit creation needs a creator; The doGmatic Dictator.
 Leibniz also felt compelled to stand up against the unilateral acceptance of Science and Reason.
 Reasoning from true premises, both Aquinas and Leibniz used apparently sound reasoning for the time, yet over time the reasoning is viewed as self-contradictory and leads to logically unacceptable conclusions.
 The paradox is despite best intentions, the argument is unsolvable.
-Metaphysics, has it's champions, and thought leaders.
+Metaphysics has its champions, and thought leaders.
 They are winning the unwinnable argument.
 Metaphysics has imperceptible and subjective improvements of thought and thinking, Science, according to Popper, builds on itself through falsification.
 For me, the pseudo has a function, even in Science.
-Problem solving, classification, and giving form defines the function and is the identity of identity.
+Problem-solving, classification, and giving form define the function and is the identity of identity.
 One form, divided by one function, equals one identity.
 Identity as an equation?
 How so?
 One is not better than the other, where the preference of form-over-function is a fallacy or abstract aesthetic.
 I said before that Marxism should function much like an official opposition but never hold power.
 It's a check but not a balance.
 Marxism is very much like metaphysics.
 An interesting perspective but not a good place to live.
 What does Marxism have to do with Steven Pinker?
 Not much, but I think people are looking to alternatives.
 We are living in a vulnerable time.
 Correlation doesn't imply causation.
 Trends can reverse.
 Black swans can surface.
-Reason and Science is more important now, in a time of uncertainty, than ever.
+Reason and Science are more important now, in a time of uncertainty than ever.

 Looking forward to Artificial Intelligence